lucastoro/denoiser/README.md

 Each entry in the patterns section may be a string or a regular expression.
 In the YAML file each entry is represented by a `key:value` pair, where the key must be either "s", to indicate that the pattern is a string, or a "r" indicating that the pattern is a regular expression.
-Both strings and regular expressions are evaluated case-sensitive, strings will be searched inside
+Both strings and regular expressions are evaluated case-sensitive.

 Artifacts can be loaded from the local hard drive or downloaded from the web through the HTTP(S) protocol.
 To specify a local artifact use the `file://` protocol specifier, while when downloading from the web, use either